 - 'Guidelines for Landscape and Visual Impact', Landscape Institute and the Institute of Environmental Management and Assessment (2002) - 'Visual Representation of Windfarms Good Practice Guidance', Scottish Natural Heritage (2006) - 'Guidelines on the Environmental Impact of Wind Farms and Small Hydroelectric Schemes', Scottish Natural Heritage (2001) - PPS22 Companion Guide. - 4.10 In brief, LVIAs should distinguish between landscape and visual effects.
 Landscape Impact Assessment considers change to individual landscape elements; change to landscape character; and change to designated landscapes and settings.
-Visual Impact Assessment considers change to views and visual amenity. - 4.11 Within Cherwell, Landscape and Visual Impact Assessments can be informed by the Landscape Capacity and Sensitivity Assessment (LCSA) and the Oxfordshire Wildlife and Landscape Study (OWLS) (see Appendix 1) which are useful sources of local information.
-However, neither of these studies refers to wind turbines specifically, and the LCSA focuses on the landscapes around the main settlements of Banbury and Bicester. - 4.12 In terms of policy guidance, Land Use Consultants(15) advise that a policy prohibiting wind turbine developments "if significant landscape effects are created" is meaningless, because significant effects, or change, will occur inevitably.
+Visual Impact Assessment considers change to views and visual amenity. - 4.11 Within Cherwell, Landscape and Visual Impact Assessments can be informed by the Landscape Capacity and Sensitivity Assessment (LCSA) (which focuses on the landscapes around Banbury and Bicester) and the Oxfordshire Wildlife and Landscape Study (OWLS) (see Appendix 1), which are useful sources of local information.
+However, neither of these studies refers to wind turbines specifically, and the LCSA focuses on the landscapes around the main settlements of Banbury and Bicester.
+The landscape of the Cherwell/Aylesbury Vale border has been assessed within the Aylesbury Vale Landscape Character Assessment and the Areas of Sensitive Landscape Study.
+There documents highlight the sensitivity of the landscape along the Cherwell/Aylesbury Vale boundaries, particularly towards the south.
+It is important to use all available landscape evidence to identify the level of impact which might occur from wind turbine development. - 4.12 In terms of policy guidance, Land Use Consultants^(xvi) advise that a policy prohibiting wind turbine developments "if significant landscape effects are created" is meaningless, because significant effects, or change, will occur inevitably.
 This view was echoed by the Inspector at the Fewcott appeal who noted, in that particular case, that "there would be change but not harm" (APP/C3105/A/09/2116152, para 54).
 Examples of how policies can be used to define acceptability or harm are discussed in para 4.17 below. - 4.13 It is important to note that landscape and visual impacts are likely to be assessed as part of the Environmental Impact Assessment process, in order to demonstrate that significant adverse effects are being avoided or mitigated.

 - 4.14 An Appeal Decision relating to a proposal in South Devon for 3 turbines up to 100m tall (APP/K1128/A/08/2072150) noted that the turbines would exert a characterising influence over the local landscape within a radius of 500m 600m.
 In this case, the impact was exacerbated by the fact that the turbines would be sited near to the edge of a plateau and would be about double the height from the ridge, on which they would be sited, to the nearby valley floor.
 In visual terms, effects would be 'high' up to 1.5km/2km away, dropping to 'medium' at a distance of 3-5km. - 4.15 At an Appeal Decision relating to a proposal in Cumbria for 6 turbines up to 100m tall (APP/M0933/A/08/2090274) found that the turbines would give rise to a significant change in the appearance of the immediately surrounding area (within 600m and 1km).
-However, the landscape was found to be 'sufficiently robust and of a scale that could assimilate the six structures without being dwarfed by them' (para 38). - 4.16 An Appeal Decision relating to a proposal in Essex for 5 turbines up to 125m tall (APP/P1560/A/08/2088548) found that the turbines would exert a characterising influence over the landscape within and up to 700m distance.
-However a number of 'mitigating' factors were noted including existing human influence on the landscape, the topography, and the capacity of the exposed and windswept landscape to accommodate the turbines.
+However, the landscape was found to be 'sufficiently robust and of a scale that could assimilate the six structures without being dwarfed by them' (para 38).

-In a training event provided on behalf of CLG and the Centre for Sustainable Energy
+xvi In a training event provided on behalf of CLG and the Centre for Sustainable Energy